4.14 Case Study Conclusion: More Than Just Tired

 • Anaerobic respiration produces far less ATP (typically produces 2 ATP) than does aerobic cellular respiration, but it has the advantage of being much faster.

-• The is a repeating series of events that includes growth, DNA synthesis, and cell division.
+• The cell cycle is a repeating series of events that includes growth, DNA synthesis, and cell division.

 • In a eukaryotic cell, the cell cycle has two major phases: interphase and mitotic phase.
 During interphase, the cell grows, performs routine life processes, and prepares to divide.
 During mitotic phase, first the nucleus divides (mitosis) and then the cytoplasm divides (cytokinesis), which produces two daughter cells.